 Finally, it is important to note that after every competition phase, (2D, 3D, Alliance phase) all ranking data is refreshed and teams start from scratch.

-2.2 2D Practice Simulation Competition
+2.2 2D Warmup

-All teams that complete a valid registration are eligible to participate in the 2D practice simulation competition.
+All teams that complete a valid registration are eligible to participate in the warmup phase.